 Completion of an Education minor does not satisfy requirements for teacher preparation, and candidates for a minor are not eligible for any placements or field experiences (e.g., practica or internship courses).
 Entry into any Education course not listed here requires admission to Education programs or permission of Dean of CEC and advisor.

 REQUIRED COURSES OR OTHER DEGREE REQUIREMENTS

-Lower-Division Courses (6 semester hours)
+Lower-Division Courses

 - ED 204 Culture, Equity, and Education (3)

 - ED 205 Learning and Development (3)

-Upper-Division Courses (9 semester hours)
+Upper-Division Courses

 - SED 359 Introduction to Exceptionality (3)

 - ED 426 Methods of Language Acquisition (3)

 - ED 312 Assistive Technology for All Learners (3)

 Plus at least 6 credits from: